Wolox/tech-guides/README.md

 - **Useful Documentation**: Good practices, talks, useful guides and highlights.
 - **Posts**: Posts written at Wolox for the given technology.

-*Note: There is also a [general-highlights](./general/docs/general-highlights.md) file for common highlights.*

 ## Technologies

 - [Ruby On Rails](./ruby-on-rails/README.md)